Bullish market sign? Dow transports set new record high

 Dow Theory tracks the transports and the Dow Jones Industrial Average to confirm major trends in the stock market.

-While the Dow industrials have been setting successive record highs over the past six weeks, the transports slumped after March 1 and only recently surged back to record territory.
+While the Dow Jones Industrial Average has been setting successive record highs over the past six weeks, the transports slumped after March 1 and only recently surged back to record territory.

-A new closing high for the transports reconfirms the bull market trend, which "emboldens investors to buy the dips," said Carlson.
+A new closing high for the transports would reconfirm the bull market trend, which "emboldens investors to buy the dips," said Carlson.

-Among the stocks giving the index the biggest lift on Monday were freight and logistics company Landstar System Inc, trucking and transportation logistics company J.B.
-Hunt Transport Services Inc and railroad Norfolk Southern Corp.

-The transports' record surge, on a shortened trading day ahead of the July Fourth holiday, came on a generally higher day for the broader market.
-The benchmark S&P 500 rose 0.2 percent and the Dow industrials gained 0.6 percent, while a decline in the technology sector dragged the Nasdaq Composite 0.5 percent lower.
+The transports' 1.1 percent gain on Monday, a shortened trading day ahead of the July 4 holiday, came on a generally higher day for the broader market.
+The benchmark S&P 500 was up 0.5 percent and the Dow industrials gained 0.9 percent, while a decline in the technology sector dragged the Nasdaq Composite lower.

-The Dow industrials' 8 percent rise in the first six months of the year marked their best first-half performance since 2013.